-Consequently, dual billing may enhance customer satisfaction, awareness and ongoing participation in the program for customer-generators.
-Furthermore, dual billing could be done electronically, which is more convenient for the customer and will be less costly for the program than sending paper bills.
+Consequently, dual billing may enhance customer satisfaction, awareness, and ongoing participation in the program for customer-generators.
+Furthermore, dual billing could be done electronically, which is more convenient for the customer and less costly for the program than sending paper bills.

-Furthermore, Plainfield Community Power may be able to create additional value for customergenerators through a combination of dual billing, assistance with metering upgrades and timevarying rate structures.
+Furthermore, Cheshire Community Power may be able to create additional value for customergenerators through a combination of dual billing, assistance with metering upgrades, and timevarying rate structures.
 For example:

-- Many customer-generators with solar systems may benefit from local programs that help them reduce their full energy bill costs; - Providing the customer with a separate supply-only bill would allow Plainfield Community Power to also offer a time-varying rate (which may not otherwise be available through Liberty Utilities' billing system); - Upgrading to an interval meter (if the customer does not have one) and installing onsite battery storage, combined with a time-varying rate, may enable the customer-generator to further lower their overall bill by shifting their pattern of electricity usage at times of highpower prices and constrained generation and transmission capacity.
+- Many customer-generators with solar systems may benefit from local programs that help them reduce their full energy bill costs; - Providing the customer with a separate supply-only bill would allow Cheshire Community Power to also offer a time-varying rate (which may not otherwise be available through the utilities' billing system); - Upgrading to an interval meter (if the customer does not have one) and installing onsite battery storage, combined with a time-varying rate, may enable the customer-generator to further lower their overall bill by shifting their pattern of electricity usage at times of high-power prices and constrained generation and transmission capacity.
 This could also help to manage and lower the program's electricity supply costs in aggregate as well, and thus benefits all participating customers.

-Similarly, Plainfield Community Power may be able to streamline the process and cost of installing REC production meters for customer-generators that don't already have one.
-By registering customer-generators and purchasing their RECs for their onsite power generation Plainfield Community Power could use them to satisfy part of the program's overall RPS compliance requirements.
-This would allow the program to source RECs locally and would provide an additional source of revenue for customer-generators in the Town.
+Similarly, Cheshire Community Power may be able to streamline the process and cost of installing REC production meters, registering customer-generators, and purchasing their RECs for the onsite power generated to satisfy part of the program's overall RPS compliance requirements.
+This would allow the program to source RECs locally and would provide an additional source of revenue for customer-generators in the County.

-Plainfield Community Power also intends to evaluate ways to enhance the value of the NEM credits that customers receive overall, from both the program and the Utilities.
+Cheshire Community Power also intends to evaluate ways to enhance the value of the NEM credits that customers receive overall, from both the program and from their utility.
 For example, customer-generators may benefit by becoming hosts in Group Net Metering, including by establishing a Low-Moderate Income Solar Project group.
 The program may be able to streamline the process required to do so, which entails:

-- Matching customers interested in becoming members with prospective group hosts; - Executing a Group Net Metering Agreement together; - Registering the group with the Public Utilities Commission and Liberty Utilities; and - Thereafter filing annual compliance reports.
+- Matching customers interested in becoming members with prospective group hosts; - Executing a Group Net Metering Agreement together; - Registering the group with the Public Utilities Commission and the customers' utility; and - Thereafter filing annual compliance reports.

-Lastly, NEM tariffs are subject to revision and Plainfield Community Power, through the Coalition, intends to work with the Utilities, participate in Public Utilities Commission proceedings and engage at the Legislature on issues that impact how the tariffs evolve going forward.
+Lastly, NEM tariffs are subject to revision and Cheshire Community Power, through the Coalition, intends to work with the distribution utilities, participate in Public Utilities Commission proceedings and engage at the Legislature on issues that impact how the tariffs evolve going forward.
 Customers are increasingly adopting new energy technologies and expect to be offered rates and services that provide them with new choices and fair compensation based on their investment; the program's ability to assist customers in these ways is heavily dependent on how state policies and utility regulations evolve over time.

-Plainfield Community Power will seek to represent the interests of our community and customers in these matters.
+Cheshire Community Power will seek to represent the interests of the County and customers participating in the program in these matters.

-13. Attachment 7: How Load Serving Entity Services will be Implemented
+Attachment 7: How Load Serving Entity Services will be Implemented

-Plainfield Community Power will implement Load Serving Entity (LSE) services, for the purpose of procuring or selling electricity on behalf of customers participating in the aggregation.
+Cheshire Community Power will implement Load Serving Entity (LSE) services for the purpose of procuring or selling electricity on behalf of customers participating in the aggregation.

-This plan assumes, but does not require, that the Town will participate fully in and rely on the services provided through the Community Power Coalition of New Hampshire (CPCNH) for the purposes of implementing and operating Plainfield Community Power.
+This plan assumes but does not require that the County will participate fully in and rely on the services provided through the Community Power Coalition of New Hampshire (CPCNH) for the purposes of implementing and operating Cheshire Community Power.